tadeastondl/Football-player-cards/README.md

 You also need to create your own Mongo database.

-create .env file inside of server folder and set the password there
+create .env file inside of server folder and set the password inside of: MONGOPWD = ""